sydasif/python-book/docs/source/ch-01/04_help.md

 help>
 ```

-The help function has the following syntax to check module.
+The help function has the following syntax to check the module.

 `help> telnetlib` help utility output as below: